Hunt Kafue Lechwe in Zambia

-Typical day: The day starts with coffee, toast and biscuits around the camp fire.
+Typical day: The day starts with coffee, toast, and biscuits around the campfire.
 The hunt starts by driving to previously productive areas, driving with the hunting rig (Toyota Land Cruiser) in search of Kafue Lechwe.
-We also often drive to an area there they like to hang out and then take a walk-in search.
-Normally you will walk on the edge of the forest areas, as the Kafue Lechwe like to be in the open plains in the early morning to get the first rays of sunlight.
-Once we spot them a plan will be made to stalk up closer.
+We also often drive to an area where they like to hang out and then take a walk-in search.
+Normally you will walk on the edge of the forest areas, as Kafue Lechwe likes to be in the open plains in the early morning to get the first rays of sunlight.
+Once we spot them, a plan will be made to stalk up closer.
 Big ant hills are common in both areas and provide great cover to get closer and give you a height advantage.
-This is especially nice in early season with the tall grass in the open plains.
+This is especially nice in the early season with the tall grass in the open plains.

-Shot are generally between 50 to 150 yards.
-Close to mid-day 11:30am-12;00pm you will head for brunch (breakfast/lunch).
-After brunch we rest during the mid-day heat as the Kafue Lechwe head back into the forest areas to often to bed down.
+Shots are generally between 50 to 150 yards.
+Close to mid-day 11:30 am-12:00 pm you will head for brunch (breakfast/lunch).
+After brunch, we rest during the mid-day heat as the Kafue Lechwe head back into the forest areas to bed down.
 Mid-afternoon 2:30/3:00 pm we head out again to check on the open plain areas.
 The Kafue Lechwe move back into the plains in the late afternoon.
 The same method is used, often walking the edges of the forest line.
-At dark you will return to camp.
-Relax around the camo fire and enjoy some different varieties of venison meats for dinners.
-The outfitter always cooks meat form the animals you have taken.
+At dark, you will return to camp.
+Relax around the campfire and enjoy some different varieties of venison meats for dinner.
+The outfitter always cooks the meat from the animals you have taken.

 The Kafue Lechwe Hunting Lodge

-During your hunt for Kafue Lechwe in Zambia you will stay in a 3-star lodge set deep in the Zambian bush.
+During your hunt for Kafue Lechwe in Zambia, you will stay in a 3-star lodge set deep in the Zambian bush.
 The lodge receives its power via electrical generators.
-Hunters will stay in separate permanent African-style thatched chalets with in-suite bathrooms.
-Each of these chalets are decorated in the local Zambian style and feature solar lighting and comfortable bedding.
-Your cameras and other devices can be charged by using either the solar or generator power systems.
-Cellular phone service and internet is available in camp.
+Hunters will stay in separate permanent African-style thatched chalets with en-suite bathrooms.
+Each of these chalets is decorated in the local Zambian style and features solar lighting and comfortable bedding.
+Either using solar or generator power systems can charge your cameras and other devices.
+Cellular phone service and internet service are available in the camp.